QCW Equipment

 The wall can accommodate up to five climbers at any one time.
 Included in the hire are enough harnesses, helmets, ropes and carabiners for 20 people so the whole section can have a go…

-While we can sometimes help with permit holders, the wall comes as a dry hire and you will need to arrange your own instructor(s).
-We recommend using the permit holder search functionality in Compass to find and contact permit holders.
+The climbing wall comes as a dry hire and you will need to arrange your own instructor(s).
+We recommend using the permit holder search functionality in the Scout Membership System to find and contact permit holders.

-If you would like some crates to run crate stacking on the end of the wall off the you can add these to your basket for an extra £30/day here
+Fees for 2025: Mersey Weaver Scouts/Guides Other Charitable Organisations Per hour* £20 (Max charge £40) £25.00 £31.25 If you would like some crates to run crate stacking on the end of the wall off the you can add these to your basket for an extra fee here

 We have a 15m Slackline complete with obstacle course attachments training lines and tree protectors perfect for building part of an obstacle or assault course or fun outdoor play area.
 The trees to which they are attached need to be healthy sound trees capable to taking the force applied to them.
 You could also book additional slacklines to extend the course